HathorNetwork/rfcs/projects/evm-compatible-bridge/design.md

 To handle operations on the MultiSig wallet each participant will run a copy of a headless wallet initialized with its seed and MultiSig configuration.

+We will have a single instance of a coordinator service that all members of the federation will interact with, this coordinator service will be a certerpiece to avoid conflicts in utxo choosing which can block operations if not handled carefully.

+Each member of the federation will run a headless wallet configured with the MultiSig configuration and his seed, while the coordinator service will run a headless with the same MultiSig configuration but without a seed since it is not a member of the federation.

 For the coordinator service to be notified that a transaction was sent to the "federation" MultiSig wallet we will use the queue plugin of the headless which enables real time notification of a received transaction (the queue can be SQS or rabbitMQ depending on where the service will be deployed).
-The coordinator is not a participant of the federation so his headless wallet will be initialized with the MultiSig configuration but without a seed, this does not mean it is a readonly wallet since we will use it to send transactions with the collected signatures.

 The federation will have to inspect any transaction proposed by the coordinator service and check if it is valid, to achieve this we need an API on the headless to that can return the transaction information with metadata (balance to our wallet, decoded data outputs, etc.).